 Oh – and check out the nutrition label.
 Go ahead.
 We’ll wait.

 We bet you’re looking at only about 25 calories and 1.5g total fat per tablespoon (we call for four tablespoons – 1/4 cup – in this recipe).
-Spread that out over all those servings, and you’re getting a lot of flavor without too much nutritional compromise.
+Spread that out over allllllll those servings, and you’re getting a LOT of flavor without too much nutritional compromise.

-Frozen onions: These beauties are a busy cook’s dream, at least in certain long-cooking recipes.
-They’re perfect in this corn chowder because they cook down enough to really soften and meld into the soup.
+These beauties are a busy cook’s dream, at least in certain long-cooking recipes.
+They’re perfect in this Corn Chowder because they cook down enough to really soften and meld into the soup.

 If you can’t find frozen onions or just happen to have a fresh onion you need to use – that’s ok, too.
 We’ve used fresh onions in this recipe many times.
-But given the choice, for this chowder, we definitely prefer the softer, silkier texture of frozen.
+But given the choice, for this particular Corn Chowder, we definitely prefer the softer, silkier texture of frozen.

-From a nutritional standpoint, frozen veggies are generally considered to be similar to fresh, and are sometimes even nutritionally superior because they’re allowed to fully ripen before being flash-frozen at their peak.
+From a nutritional standpoint, frozen veggies are generally considered to be similar to fresh, and are sometimes even nutritionally superior because they’re allowed to fully ripen or mature, before being flash-frozen at their absolute peak.

 Bonus of using frozen onions?
 It saves time … and tears!

 Wow!
-That’s all a lot of explanation for such a quick and easy soup!
+That’s all a lot of explanation (and surprises) for such a quick and easy soup!

 But let’s get back to the chowder: fast and easy!
 Warm and comforting!
 Delicious!
 Yummmmm …